 If you are in the market for a pair of winter photography gloves for winter extremes, we have our eyes on the Heat 3 Smart Gloves.
 These are a mitten and a glove in one design.
 When you need to use your camera you can expose your fingers and thumb.
 The silver fabric on the thumb and index fingers allows you to use your phone or tablet.
 Plus, they have pockets so you can insert hand warmers.
 Don’t they look sweet?

 If you are ready to step up your game, learn from the Yellowstone experts.
 When you drive around the Lamar Valley you will start to recognize all the wolf researchers.
 They are out there every day, so they know what works and what doesn’t.
 Look at their hands and you’ll see a mysterious red light on their gloves.
 Yep, they are wearing some neato high-tech heated gloves.
 These gloves are powered by a rechargeable battery and with a push of a button your hands will start to warm up.
-They are not cheap but we just managed to find a very good deal on these heated gloves at a local shop and will test them this winter.
-I have a feeling that for our second pair we’ll probably try the Seirus Inferno Heat Touch gloves.
-We’ll see how they perform on our next trip to Yellowstone this winter!
+If I wasn’t happy with my gloves I would try the Seirus Inferno Heat Touch gloves.

 You will need a winter jacket with a hood (more on that later), but still you need a hat.
 The perfect hat (for me, anyway) is a wool hat with an ear band micro fleece lining, like this Turtle Fur snow hat.

 A versatile neck warmer is also a must-have.
 You can use it as a neck warmer, pull it up as a facemask (which you will on those frigid Yellowstone pre-dawn mornings), twist it into a beanie (great backup if your hat gets wet), a sunshade, or fold it into a headband.
 This is one piece of gear that would be very useful, even if you don’t go to Yellowstone.